-What I have noticed from these past few weeks from the arts perspective has shown the need for today’s Free Friday resource.
-Our arts writers are diligently trying to find authentic and purposeful ways to embed and integrate the Common Core into their own curriculums, as well as provide support to English/Language Arts and Math in terms of integrating the arts into their new standards.
+What I noticed from these few weeks from arts perspectives showed the need for today’s Free Friday resource.
+Our arts writers diligently try to find authentic and purposeful ways to embed and integrate the Common Core.
+Not only into their own curriculums, but in an effort to provide support to English/Language Arts and Math.
+In terms of integrating the arts into their new standards.
 Our very own Pat Klos is in classrooms from science to reading and ESOL providing suggestions for arts integration within the instructional delivery.
 However, many of our writers are running into a roadblock: scattered resources.

 Turns out, trying to find a cohesive resource for ways that the arts connect to Common Core is rather difficult.
 There is a smattering of ideas in many places all over the internet, but nothing pulled together in one place.
 Even here at EdCloset, I’ve noticed that our Common Core resources are spread all over the place: articles, lessons, videos…everywhere!
 That’s where today’s resource comes in.